 “I think most of the people are happy now that the gentleman has passed away.” one of the female athletes told Reuters.

-Cheptegei, who competed at the 2024 Paris Olympics, was recovering at the Moi Teaching Referral Hospital alongside Marangach after a domestic dispute that resulted in burns covering over 75% of her body, eventually leading to her passing on September 5.
+Cheptegei, who competed at the 2024 Paris Olympics, was recovering at the Moi Teaching Referral Hospital alongside Ndiema after a domestic dispute that resulted in burns covering over 75% of her body, eventually leading to her passing on September 5.

 READ: Rebecca Cheptegei: Father Mourns Death of His Beloved Daughter, Family’s Breadwinner

 “For the death of the perpetrator, I can say Justice has been done because if he could have been alive and taken to court, perhaps the victim would not have gotten justice.
-Perhaps he would have raised money and get out of, out of police cells and eventually out of jail.
-And at the end of it all, The victim would not get justice.”
+Perhaps he would have raised money and get out of out of police cells and eventually out of jail and at the end of it all, the victim would not get justice.”
 Mildred Cherrop said.

 Rights groups say female athletes in Kenya, where many international runners train in the high altitude highlands, are at high risk of exploitation and violence at the hands of men drawn to their prize money.